 SSRIs, for example, can cause dry mouth, nausea, nervousness, insomnia, low sexual desire, and headache.
 Some atypical antidepressants, on the other hand, can raise or lower your appetite and cause insomnia or drowsiness but are less likely to cause sexual problems.

 What are your other symptoms?
 If you have depression with anxiety or insomnia, for example, your doctor might prescribe a drug with a sedating effect.
 If you have pain or fatigue, a different medication might be best.

 What are your other health conditions?
 Some antidepressants aren't safe for people with certain illnesses.
 The drugs could cause a bad interaction with your other prescriptions or directly worsen your medical problem.

 How much does it cost?
 The cheapest prescriptions are generics, but not all medications come in this form.

 Your insurance company may have a few "preferred" brands that cost more than generics but less than other name brands.

 The most expensive drugs are those on your insurance plan's “non-preferred” list.
 If you can't afford them, you might want to try less costly antidepressants first.
 If they’re not effective or if they have side effects that bother you, your plan may then cover these more expensive drugs.

 What Else to Keep in Mind

 Antidepressants might also ease other symptoms, like anxiety, that can come with depression.
 But your doctor might think it's best to make a separate plan for these other problems.

 The first antidepressant that you try might not work.
 But stick with it long enough to find out.
-It could take about 4 weeks to feel the effects.
+It could take at least 4 weeks to feel the effects.
 If the prescription doesn't help, talk with your doctor about trying something new.